act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 #### Passed example 2

-Element with the semantic role of heading is empty
+Element with the semantic role of heading is empty.

 ```html
 <div role="heading"></div>